Tung oil: Uses

 Heating tung oil to about 500 F in an oxygen-free environment will substantially increase the viscosity and film-forming quality of the product.
 Most polymerized tung oils are sold mixed with mineral spirits to make them easier to work with.
 Limonene and D-limonene are less toxic alternatives for mineral spirits.

-Oil-paper umbrella

-The oil-paper umbrella is the traditional umbrella used in China, Japan, and other countries in the sinosphere, and was brought to Western countries through the Silk Road.
+The oil-paper umbrella is the traditional umbrella used in China, Japan, and other countries in the East Asian cultural sphere, and was brought to Western countries through the Silk Road.
 Tung oil is the "oil" mentioned in the oil-paper umbrella, which is used to protect the paper from getting wet, and to make the umbrella waterproof.

 Application

 The traditional technique for applying pure tung oil is to dilute the oil 1:1 with solvent, then apply a succession of very thin films with a soft, lint-free cloth such as tee-shirt cotton.
 Diluents range from traditional spirits of turpentine to any of the new citrus-based thinners to naphtha.
 The choice of thinner should be guided by how fast the coating needs to set.
 Naphtha works well in spray-on applications in well-ventilated studios.
 Primary coats may be laid down at a 1:1 oil-to-thinner ratio, and successive layers, if not absorbed into the wood, at higher solvent to oil concentrations.
 This technique brings out the deepest color of the wood while maintaining a matte finish.

 Tung oil finishes that start with polymerized oils or tung oil preparations are best applied in the fat over lean principle: thinned pure oil is applied to deeply penetrate the surface, to fill pores.
 Straight oil is then applied moderately to adhere to the surface and provide a good base for the thick gloss layers.
 The polymerized oil is then applied thickly as a single layer, allowed to fully dry, buffed smooth with very fine sandpaper and 0000 steel wool.
 The surface is wiped clean with a moistened rag and allowed to dry.
 A final coat is applied fairly thickly (the oil will smooth itself into a glass-like coating) and allowed to dry for two to three days.
 Rags soaked with tung oil can spontaneously combust (burst into flame).